Ashwell Prince: Test specialist (2007–2011)

 Prince started well in South Africa's tour of England in July 2008 with a score of 101 in his first innings at Lord's Cricket Ground.
 He scored 149 in the second Test at Headingley Carnegie.
 Back home, he scored a face saving 162 not out in the second Test against Bangladesh at Centurion, sharing in a South African record 6th wicket partnership of 271 with Mark Boucher.

 Before the first Test of South Africa's tour of Australia in December, Prince suffered a broken thumb.
 Batsman JP Duminy was selected in his place.
-According to Prince, who in 2008 scored 900 runs at an average of 64.28 from 13 Tests including four centuries, he had been promised that once he recovered from his injury he would be back in the side.
+According to Prince, who in 2008 scored 900 runs at an average of 64.28 from 13 Tests including four centuries, he had been promised that once he recovered from his injury he would be back in the team.
 Instead South Africa persisted with Duminy, and Prince did not play another Test until the next series.
 Dropped from the first 12-man squad for the two Tests when Australia toured South Africa in February, Prince returned to the team for the third Test after captain Graeme Smith was injured and opener Neil McKenzie was dropped.
 Though he was used to batting in the middle order, Prince was asked to open in the absence of South Africa's settled opening pair.
-On his recall he was also asked to captain the side in place of the injured Smith, however the following day Cricket South Africa appointed Jacques Kallis to the role so that Prince could concentrate on his unfamiliar task of opening the batting.
+On his recall he was also asked to captain the team in place of the injured Smith, however the following day Cricket South Africa appointed Jacques Kallis to the role so that Prince could concentrate on his unfamiliar task of opening the batting.
 Opening with debutant Imraan Khan, Prince scored 150, his 11th Test century.